fuadsaud/fuadsaud.github.io/_posts/2013-08-26-going-full-vim.md

 ## Know your vimrc

 You should definetly get some plugins to start.
-But just go throwing anything you find cool into your vimrc.
+But don't just go throwing anything you find cool into your vimrc.
 Only add things after you're sure you understand what they're doing and you really need them.
 Don't use a plugin just because it's popular; Vim's defaults and core features are pretty powerful already, you may not need much more.

 Btw, please do yourself a favour and keep away from Janus.
 I tried it twice and I can tell you: it's just not worth it.
 It's gonna give you a lot of crap you